I started meditating on Thursday, January 31st, 2013. I haven’t missed a day since.

 I tried again in the summer of 2008.
 After experiencing minor flare-ups with my anxiety, I tried inventing my own form of meditation.
 It involved lying down on a yoga mat and doing deep breathing exercises.

-Shockingly, this approach, when applied at two o’clock in the afternoon not too long after lunch, causes you to fall asleep.
+Not surprisingly, this approach causes you to fall asleep.
 Most civilizations refer to this as a siesta, not meditation.
 Again, I quit.

 The years passed.
 Every few months I’d read about a leader, such as Steve Jobs, or Phil Jackson, using meditation, and I’d consider giving it another shot.
 But nothing was strong enough to move me to action.

-That’s where I learned that meditation is a non-negotiable daily habit for him, like my Daily Document review and early morning writing is for me.
+That’s where I learned that meditation is a non-negotiable daily habit for him, like my Daily Document review and early morning writing.
 On many trips we would agree to meet for breakfast or a morning workout, but neither could commence until after I did my writing and he did his meditation.

 Hmmm, I thought, here’s a guy that I respect who is committed to this simple act.
 What does he know that I don’t?